Sydney to Melbourne campervan itinerary on a budget!

 What’s all the rush with trying to drive down to Melbourne in a few days?
 Why not learn how to surf at Seven Mile Beach?
 Are you looking for a good beach to learn how to surf, then visiting seven mile beach is the ideal spot for you!
 Seven Mile Beach National Park is one of the smallest parks in the NSW and is approximately 137 kilometres south of Sydney

 On the drive down to Melbourne, travelwheels really recommend stopping off here at Seven Mile Beach.
-The reason why is because this beach is so suitable for beginner surfers is the “inner bar in the north offers a wide spilling breaks which is popular with learners” – that is surfing talk, and if you are interested in going on a surf camp we really recommend clicking on SURF CAMP website and ask them for travelwheels campervan hire discount coupon which can save you money on beginners surf lessons with Surf Camp Australia.
+The reason why is because this beach is so suitable for beginner surfers is the “inner bar in the north offers a wide spilling breaks which is popular with learners” – that is surfing talk, and if you are interested in going on a surf camp we really recommend SURF CAMP and ask them for travelwheels campervan hire discount coupon which can save you money on beginners surf lessons with Surf Camp Australia.

 Jervis Bay dolphins whale tours three hours drive from Sydney